rluetzner/schafe-sind-bessere-rasenmaeher/content/posts/halloween-is-coming-up.md

 I saw this when it first came out and followed it regularly on Amazon.
 One of the few series (apart from _The Expanse_) where I was waiting every week for a new episode to come out, just like in the olden days.

 I can't say quite how this happened, but I did forget how crazy fun this is.
-Almost all of the episodes are a breezy 23-25 minutes and are filled with hillariously incorrect, but still funny jokes and oneliners.
+Almost all of the episodes are a breezy 23-25 minutes and are filled with hilariously politically incorrect, but still funny jokes and oneliners.
 This is the perfect continuation of _Evil Dead II_ and _Army of Darkness_.

 I just fear that the humour falls down sometime in the next two seasons and that's where my bad memories from this series come from.
 However, the first season is absolutely amazing.
 Pablo and Kelly are great sidekicks and characters in their own right.
-Having honduran Pablo next to the racially, politically and generally insensitive character of Ash leads to some of the best jokes.
-I can appriciate them that much more, because I know that Ash is not really racist, but just an absolute dumbass that gets lucky most of the time.
+Having Honduran Pablo next to the racially, politically and generally insensitive character of Ash leads to some of the best jokes.
+I can appreciate them that much more, because I know that Ash is not really racist, but just an absolute dumbass that gets lucky most of the time.
 "Shoot first, think never!" 🤣